-When you build your browser automation projects via the Webdriver protocol you need to take into consideration the following:
+When you build your browser automation projects via the WebDriver protocol you need to take into consideration the following:

 - Selectors for UI elements inside iframes are not validated.
 It is recommended to avoid iframes when you build your automation project.
+This occurs when element identification is done via the browser extension and selector validation via the WebDriver protocol.

 - If a selector is not found for a browser with multiple tabs opened, the execution constantly switches between them.
 In this scenario it is recommended to create your automation project on a single browser tab.
+This effect is only noticeable during visual browser automation.

 - Activities which interact with images (such as Click Image or Find Image) are not supported because they rely on the browser window itself.